adafruit/adafruit-beaglebone-io-python/docs/index.rst

    Clean up by resetting all GPIO channels that have been used by the application to :data:`IN` with no pullup/pulldown and no event detection.

+   :note: It's recommended that you call this function upon exiting your
+       application.

 .. function:: output(channel, value)